AscendNTNU/wg-ui/README.md

 ## Setting up Nginx as reverse proxy, and oauth2-proxy as authenticator with Google as provider

+Notes:
-Note: This example is running Wireguard-ui on port 8080.
+  - This example is running Wireguard-ui on port 8080.
+  - You need to have SSL (so get the certificate)

 Edit the `/etc/nginx/sites-enables/default` or create a new config with these settings.
 Note: the SSL certificate and key, are both located in `/etc/nginx/ssl`:
 ```